 With the arrival of luxury developments in what was formerly a no-man’s land between the Southbank and Tate Modern, came bars, restaurants, and numerous other attractions such as Flat Iron Square.
 It tends to be less packed with tourists than in other parts of central London.
 It is also home to commercial art galleries, theatres, and the iconic London Eye.

 Exciting contemporary architecture is transforming this patch, and you can now walk beside the Thames from the London Eye to Tate Modern and well beyond.
 The capital’s unique ability to steer a vision over the finishing line never ceases to impress.

-Another big Bankside player is Southbank Tower, a 41-storey reboot of a 70s office building, is also making its mark in Bankside.
-The building has been extended by eleven floors and repurposed as apartments, providing additional housing options for the growing community.
+Southbank Tower, a 41-story reboot of a 70s office building, is also making its mark in Bankside.
+The building has been extended by 11 floors and repurposed as apartments, providing additional housing options for the growing community.

 Finally, NEO Bankside, designed by Rogers Stirk Harbour + Partners, is an award-winning development located in the heart of Bankside, adjacent to Tate Modern.
 The project aimed to create a modern landmark scheme to provide a high-quality residential element within a vibrant mixed-use environment.
 The development offers 217 residential units in four separate buildings.

 In conclusion, Bankside is a dynamic, transforming area, with new developments providing luxurious living options, cultural attractions, and commercial spaces for its residents and visitors.
 With its location along the Thames and proximity to some of London's most iconic landmarks, Bankside is one of the city's most sought-after neighbourhoods.